EllaBrands/stanDev/Stan-Parser-Pedantic-Mode.md

 - Any parameter whose name begins with "sigma" should have <lower=0> in its declaration; otherwise flag.

 - gamma(A,B) or inv_gamma(A,B) should be flagged if A = B < 1.
 (The point is to catch those well-intentioned but poorly-performing attempts at improper priors.)

+- if/else statements in the transformed parameters or model blocks:  These can cause problems with HMC so should probably be flagged as such.

+- If there are other common and easily-identifiable Stan programming errors, we should aim to catch them too.